 Eric Bork, Alaska Public Media

 "New Arrivals" is Alaska Public Media's profiles of people who recently moved to Anchorage.
 Every Tuesday, we meet a New Arrival from another country, another state, or another part of Alaska.
-This week we meet Hannah Smith, from Massachusetts.
+This week we meet Chris Blake from Washington D.C.
 Thanks for listening!

 "New Arrivals" is Alaska Public Media's profiles of people who recently moved to Anchorage.
 Every Tuesday, we meet a New Arrival from another country, another state, or another part of Alaska.
-This week we meet Abu from Gambia and Soc La from Cambodia, both students at Bartlett High.
+This week we meet Kelsey Schrober, from Sutton.
 Thanks for listening!